Kesslernity / Copilot Agent Pack, Vol. 1

 • A tickable governance-and-deployment checklist and runbook

-If you only want the instruction text, take it from the free sample with my blessing.
+If you only want an instruction block, take one free from the sample with my blessing.
 This pack is for the other 80 percent.

 The six agents